HieuNguyenVu/scully-personal-website/blog/spring-core-1.md

 _**My study way is reading the Spring document, then I quote the main concept, and explain them in my way.
 Same as the Rubber Duck Debugging method.
 I just want to explain them twice, first read to understand, and second explain to understand.**_

-## I. Overview about Spring IoC Container and Beans.
+## I. Overview about Spring IoC Container and Beans

 First I will start with the defined in the [Spring document][1], they said:

 >This chapter covers the Spring Framework implementation of the **Inversion of Control (IoC)** principle. **IoC is also known as dependency injection (DI)**.
 It is a process whereby objects define their dependencies (that is, the other objects they work with) only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method. **The container then injects those dependencies when it creates the bean**. **This process is fundamentally the inverse** (hence the name, Inversion of Control) of the bean itself controlling the instantiation or location of its dependencies by using direct construction of classes or a mechanism such as the Service Locator pattern.